 The doctrine of contingent sovereignty emerged as a normative challenge to the sacrosanct principle of state sovereignty and non-intervention following 9/11.
 Predicated on strengthening weak and fragile states that threatened international peace and security, and rebuilding failed ones that "lack the legitimacy and capacity to translate their nominal sovereignty into effective governance," its proponents argued that stopping genocide, fighting terrorism, and preventing the spread of mass destruction served as sufficient causes for global actors to limit the claimed sovereignty of certain states (Haas 2003).
-Placing sovereignty and statehood on a spectrum characterized by formal, irregular, and transnational equivalents, Nell similarly treated sovereignty as contingent on state capacity, and outlined conditions under which the dissolution of external sovereignty may be permitted for states incapable of maintaining internal sovereignty (Nell 2018).
-As a paradigm, contingent or "earned sovereignty" effectively places limitations on the principle of uti possidetis by dividing sovereignty into transitional stages managed through territorial autonomy arrangements as a conflict mitigation strategy (Elden 2006).
-Within the foreign policy toolbox, contingent sovereignty bridges the humanitarian-security nexus that undergirds international interventions, democratization, and statebuilding.
+Placing sovereignty and statehood on a spectrum characterized by formal, irregular, and transnational equivalents, Nell views sovereignty as contingent on state capacity, and outlines conditions under which the dissolution of external sovereignty may be permitted for states incapable of maintaining internal sovereignty (Nell 2018).
+As a paradigm, contingent or "earned sovereignty" places limitations on the principle of uti possidetis by dividing sovereignty into transitional stages managed through territorial autonomy arrangements as a conflict mitigation strategy (Elden 2006).
+Within the foreign policy toolbox, contingent sovereignty bridges the humanitarian-security nexus underpinning international interventions, statebuilding, and externally imposed democratization.